Today’s Reading: Deuteronomy 1-5

 Moses’ strong desire was that history would not repeat itself – that Israel would learn from their past mistakes and move forward in righteousness and faithfulness to their covenant relationship with God.
 He reminded them of the 10 Commandments and then gave them this very wise advice:

 Abba Father, we thank you for being a God who is there for us – a God we find every time we seek you with all our heart and with all our soul.
-Lord, we patiently wait in anticipation of what you have next for us.
-Give us courage through the unknowns and patience in the waiting.
 We choose to walk in your way today, to remain in a covenant relationship with you.
 Guide us into your perfect plan, we pray.
 Amen.